znort987/blockparser/README.md

           grow quite fat.
 I might switch them to something different that spills over to disk at some point.
 For now: it works fine with 8 Gigs.

         .
-The code isnt particularly clean or well architected.
+The code isn't particularly clean or well architected.
 It was just a quick way for me to learn about bitcoin.
-There isnt much in the way of comments.
+There isnt much in the way of comments either.

         .
 OTOH, it is fairly simple, short, and efficient.
-If you want to understand how the blockchain data structure works, the code in parser.cpp is a fairly good way to start.
+If you want to understand how the blockchain data structure works, the code in parser.cpp is a solid way to start.

     Hacking the code:
     -----------------

         . parser.cpp contains a generic parser that mmaps the blockchain, parses it and calls "user-defined" callbacks as it hits interesting bits of information.

         . util.cpp contains a grab-bag of useful bitcoin related routines.
 Interesting examples include:

             showScript
+            getBaseReward
             solveOutputScript
             decompressPublicKey

         . cb/allBalances.cpp    :   code to all balance of all addresses.
-        . cb/closure.cpp        :   code to compute the transitive closure of an address.
-        . cb/help.cpp           :   code to dump detailed help for all other commands . cb/pristine.cpp       :   code to show all "pristine" (i.e. unspent) blocks
-        . cb/rewards.cpp        :   code to show all block rewards (including fees)
+        . cb/closure.cpp        :   code to compute the transitive closure of an address . cb/dumpTX.cpp         :   code to display a transaction in very great detail . cb/help.cpp           :   code to dump detailed help for all other commands . cb/pristine.cpp       :   code to show all "pristine" (i.e. unspent) blocks . cb/rewards.cpp        :   code to show all block rewards (including fees)